 St George's Church

-The church has a splendid ensemble of glass and furnishings by Martin Travers (1886-1948) and his long-standing sculptor and chief assistant John E Crawford (1897-1982).
-Art historian Peter Cormack writes of Travers as ‘one of the major figures of twentieth century ecclesiastical art in this country.
-Unlike Comper – the other well-known luminary in the field and under whom Travers trained for a while – Travers was committed to an original and modern interpretation of diverse stylistic traditions'.
+The cohesive character of the church's interior is largely due to the rich ensemble of glass and furnishings by leading twentieth century ecclesiastical artist Martin Travers (1886-1948) and his long-standing sculptor and chief assistant John E Crawford (1897-1982).
+Art historian Peter Cormack observes that 'unlike Comper – the other well-known luminary in the field and under whom Travers trained for a while – Travers was committed to an original and modern interpretation of diverse stylistic traditions'.

-Martin Travers’ 1937 ‘Te Deum’ great east window at St George’s is the largest ecclesiastical window he produced; its design was exhibited at the Royal Academy in 1938.
+The largest of Martin Travers’ windows are in St George’s, Headstone, and the Great Hall of The Arts Centre, Christchurch, New Zealand (originally Canterbury College).
+The St George’s ‘Te Deum’ great east window was installed in 1937; its design was exhibited at the Royal Academy in 1938.
 'It is in his characteristic style of the 1930s, which blends elements derived from late 15th-century English/French stained glass with an attractively contemporary style of drawing.
 As always in Travers' work, the lettering is beautifully designed and plays an important part in the overall design' (Peter Cormack).

-There is a 'loop' system for the hard-of-hearing (turn hearing aids to 'T').
+The building has a 'loop' system for the hard-of-hearing (turn hearing aids to 'T').
 Ramps give wheelchair access to the west door and to the high altar rail.
 Wheelchair spaces are available in the nave and there is a wheelchair-accessible WC in the narthex.